bhoover10001/bhoover10001.github.io/_posts/2015-01-21-equalization.md

 ---

 Let's play around with equalization.
 This takes a little more work.
 First we have to get the grey scale and the equalization lookup table.
-Once we've done that, it's just about going pixel by pixel and transformming the image to spread out the distribution.
+Once we've done that, it's just about going pixel by pixel and transforming the image to spread out the distribution.

 I found out that my cat's picture wasn't a really good start for this, because the image already was pretty well distributed.